Study Abroad Programs

 Hungary

-The UNH Budapest Spring Program is open to any student interested to deepening their knowledge of modern European history, culture, and justice systems.
-Each spring semester a group of students, under the supervision of a UNH faculty member, study at Károli Gáspár University of Budapest.
+The UNH Budapest Spring Program is offered every other year (Spring semester of even numbered years).
+It is open to any student interested to deepening their knowledge of modern European history, culture, and justice systems.
+Every other spring semester, a group of students, under the supervision of a UNH faculty member, study at Károli Gáspár University of Budapest.
 Situated along the Danube River, Budapest is an exciting and cosmopolitan city, close to other beautiful European cities such as Prague and Vienna.
 Under the supervision of a UNH faculty member also in residence, students carry a four-course load, two of which are taught by the UNH faculty member.
 The program satisfies Historical Perspectives, World Cultures, and, depending on course selection, Humanities and Fine & Performing Arts Discovery Program Requirements.
 All courses are taught in English.
 For more information, visit cola.unh.edu/budapest.

 Ireland